 Kristi graduated from Auburn University.
 In her spare time she enjoys traveling, reading, and spending time with friends and family.

-Courtney received her Master’s Degree from Valdosta State University.
-She enjoys impacting the lives of others through positivity and patience.
-In her spare time, she enjoys working out, watching movies, travelling, and spending time with family and friends.
+Courtney received her Master's Degree from Valdosta State University.
+She enjoys impacting the lives of others through posititivity and patience.
+In her spare time, she enjoys working out, watching movies, traveling, and spending time with her family and friends.

 Christy Bullard, M.Ed., CCC-SLP